PeppeBrischetto/Analysis_tracker_v1.0/Analysis/README.txt

 A_plot_EnergyVsChannel.C plot the charge vs digitizer channel in a TH2 for each digitizer

+A_plot_EnergyVsPad.C	plot the charge vs pad in a TH2 for each row

 A_plotMap_entries	plot the map of hit on the anode for a given number of entries

 A_plotMap_time		plot the map of hit on the anode for a given interval of time